nowaytouse/browser-bookmark-sync/README.md

 2. **Export is safe** - doesn't modify browser data
 3. **--clear-after is destructive** - use with caution
 4. **Browser sync conflicts** - if sync is enabled, manual import is safer
+5. **Password export** - 🔴 Only exports encrypted metadata (URLs, usernames, timestamps).
+Actual passwords are protected by OS-level encryption and CANNOT be decrypted.
+Use browser's built-in export or a password manager for migration
+6. **Extension export** - ⚠️ Only exports extension list (name, version, permissions).
+Cannot auto-install or migrate settings.
+Use as reference for manual reinstallation
+7. **Database safety** - All write operations use "copy-verify-replace" mechanism to ensure original database integrity

 ## 📊 Example Output